Test Plan Progress Excel Report

 The team can review the Test Plan Progress report to help determine how much testing the team has completed and whether it is likely to finish test activities on time.
 As the following illustration shows, the report provides a stacked area graph of the results of all tests, grouped into their most recently recorded outcome within the most recent four weeks.
 Outcomes include Never Run, Blocked, Failed, or Passed.

 The chart is based on a PivotTable report from data that is stored in the data warehouse.
 The data is derived from the results that are generated when members of the team run tests by using Microsoft Test Manager.
-For more information, see Running manual tests using the web portal.
+For more information, see Running Tests.

 For the Test Plan Progress report to be useful and accurate, the team must perform the following activities: